revenz/Fenrus/README.md

 Q: Why is the logo a wolf when it's named after a magic rat?
 A: I googled Fenrus, found it's a giant wolf in World of Warcraft, I couldn't find a decent magic icon so I went for the Wolf for now.

+---

+## TODO
+- Implement a application update system, so user do not need to install a new version of Fenrus to get the latest applications
+- Document how to write a application.
+These are written in Javascript, and are not complex to write, however there are some gotcha's that I need to document.